-

 Is there a statutory responsibility to report on modern day slavery in the supply chain?

-Furthermore, EU legislators recently reached an agreement on the Forced Labour Regulation, which lays down rules prohibiting economic operators from placing and making available on the Union market or exporting from the Union market products made with forced labour.
-‘Forced labour’ is defined as forced or compulsory labour, including forced child labour, as defined in Article 2 of the Convention on Forced Labour, 1930 (No. 29) of the International Labour Organization, and the regulation includes a prohibition on products made with forced labour, including such that are offered through distance selling.
-The regulation is currently pending adoption and will apply as of 36 months following its publication.
+The Forced Labour Regulation lays down rules prohibiting economic operators from placing and making available on the Union market or exporting from the Union market products made with forced labour.
+‘Forced labour’ is defined as forced or compulsory labour, including forced child labour, as defined in Article 2 of the Convention on Forced Labour, 1930 (No. 29) of the International Labour Organization.
+The Regulation includes a prohibition on products made with forced labour, including such products that are offered through distance selling.
+It entered into force on 13 December 2024 and shall apply from 14 December 2027.

 Sweden: Environmental, Social and Governance